lanboss-ltd/Acuranzo-Website/README.md

 # Acuranzo-Website
-This repository contains the public-facing https://www.acuranzo.com website code.
+This repository contains the public-facing https://www.acuranzo.com websitee.
 This has been developed with TMS WEB Core.
 It is intended as a relatively simple portal site - a gateway to the rest of the Acuranzo suite of products and services.

+This was recently updated to provide the "demo" page (aka The Menu) for the Lanboss website, with accommodations made to have it presented within an <iframe> element.
+The left sidebar, for example, is hidden in that instance.

+Note that the JSON configuration file is used to provide the server connection info.
+For the purposes of the demo site, the "info" from the server is used to determine which models are part of the demo, and populates the UI accordingly.

 ## Repository Information
 [![Count Lines of Code](https://github.com/lanboss-ltd/Acuranzo-Website/actions/workflows/main.yml/badge.svg)](https://github.com/lanboss-ltd/Acuranzo-Website/actions/workflows/main.yml)